Litigation & Dispute Resolution

 - Challenging the constitutionality of ballot initiatives and statutes that infringe on the free market or rights afforded by the state and federal constitutions.

-- Analyzing proposed legislation and regulations from both a legal and a policy perspective, testifying before the U.S. Congress and state legislatures, and engaging in other forms of legislative and public policy advocacy.
+- Analyzing proposed legislation and regulations from both a legal and a policy perspective, testifying before the U.S. Congress, and engaging in other forms of public policy advocacy.

 - Advancing the interests of America’s environmental and agricultural communities.